 Della M. Lin, M.D.

-senior consultant, Board & leadership engagement
+senior Clinical leader, Board & leadership engagement

 As a physician with leadership experience for over 25 years, Dr. Lin brings clarity, inspiration, and provocative challenges to her audiences by integrating practical clinical experience, systems thinking around organizational resilience, and essential information of the current patient safety and quality landscape.
 She is known for her engaging balance of science and storytelling and is a frequently sought after speaker.